ropensci-archive/PackageDevelopment/README.md

 -   Packages should pass all basic code and documentation checks provided by the `R CMD check` quality assurance tools built in to R. [rcmdcheck](http://cran.rstudio.com/web/packages/rcmdcheck/index.html) provides programmatic access to `R CMD check` from within R and [callr](https://github.com/r-pkgs/callr) (not on CRAN) provides a generic interface for calling R from within R.
 -   R documentation files can contain demonstrative examples of package functionality.
 Complete testing of correct package performance is better reserved for the `test` directory.
 Several packages provide testing functionality, including [RUnit](http://cran.rstudio.com/web/packages/RUnit/index.html), [svUnit](http://cran.rstudio.com/web/packages/svUnit/index.html), [testit](http://cran.rstudio.com/web/packages/testit/index.html) ([GitHub](https://github.com/yihui/testit)), [testthat](http://cran.rstudio.com/web/packages/testthat/index.html), [testthatsomemore](https://github.com/robertzk/testthatsomemore) (not on CRAN), and [pkgmaker](http://cran.rstudio.com/web/packages/pkgmaker/index.html). [runittotestthat](http://cran.rstudio.com/web/packages/runittotestthat/index.html) provides utilities for converting exiting RUnit tests to testthat tests.
+-   [unitizer](http://cran.rstudio.com/web/packages/unitizer/index.html) ([GitHub](https://github.com/brodieG/unitizer)) provides tools for regression testing by comparing test output against previous runs of the same tests.
+The package has extensive vignette-based documentation.
 -   [vdiffr](http://cran.rstudio.com/web/packages/vdiffr/index.html) ([GitHub](https://github.com/lionel-/vdiffr)) can be used for graphical unit tests.
 -   [assertive](http://cran.rstudio.com/web/packages/assertive/index.html), [assertr](http://cran.rstudio.com/web/packages/assertr/index.html), [checkmate](http://cran.rstudio.com/web/packages/checkmate/index.html) [ensurer](http://cran.rstudio.com/web/packages/ensurer/index.html), and [assertthat](http://cran.rstudio.com/web/packages/assertthat/index.html) provide test-like functions for use at run-time or in examples that will trigger messages, warnings, or errors if an R object differs from what is expected by the user or developer.
+-   [mockr](http://cran.rstudio.com/web/packages/mockr/index.html) ([GitHub](https://github.com/krlmlr/mockr)) provides tools to mock a function in a test context.
+This can be useful for standardizing the test of a function that calls other functions by fixing the output of those function dependencies.
 -   [covr](http://cran.rstudio.com/web/packages/covr/index.html) and [testCoverage](https://github.com/MangoTheCat/testCoverage) (not on CRAN) offer utilities for monitoring how well tests cover a package's source code.
 These can be complemented by services such as [Codecov](https://codecov.io/) or [Coveralls](https://coveralls.io/) that provide web interfaces for assessing code coverage.
 -   [withr](http://cran.rstudio.com/web/packages/withr/index.html) ([GitHub](https://github.com/jimhester/withr)) provides functions to evaluate code within a temporarily modified global state, which may be useful for unit testing, debugging, or package development.
 -   The `devtools::use_revdep()` and `revdep_check()` functions from [devtools](http://cran.rstudio.com/web/packages/devtools/index.html) can be used to test reverse package dependencies to ensure code changes have not affected downstream package functionality. [crandalf](https://github.com/yihui/crandalf) (not on CRAN) provides an alternative mechanism for testing reverse dependencies.